solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 ```

 There aren't a lot of complicated design decisions here, but let's talk about
-the `inventory` and `for_future_use` fields on the `Player` struct.
-Since
+the `inventory` field on the `Player` struct.
+Since `inventory` is variable in
-`inventory` is variable in length we decided to place it at the end of the
-account to make querying easier.
-We've also decided it's worth spending a little
+length we decided to place it at the end of the account to make querying easier.
-extra money on rent exemption to have 256 bytes of reserved space in the
-`for_future_use` field.
-We could exclude this and simply reallocate accounts if
-we need to add fields in the future, but adding it now simplifies things for us
-in the future.

-If we chose to reallocate in the future, we'd need to write more complicated
-queries and likely couldn't query in a single call based on `inventory`.
-Reallocating and adding a field would move the memory position of `inventory`,
-leaving us to write complex logic to query accounts with various structures.

 ### 3. Create Ancillary Types